BenSuzarte/auth-system/README.md

 ## **About**

-It's an api to study jsonebtoken (jwt) and prisma connect in MongoDB Atlas server with AWS server.
+It's an api to study jsonebtoken (jwt) and prisma connection in MongoDB Atlas server with AWS server.

 ## **How I use the API?**